reobin/reobin.dev/content/blog/js-array-toggle/index.md

 ## Adding an item

 Adding an item to an array is a piece of cake.
-Since we use functional programming here and don't want the original array to be altered, let's just return the deconstructed array with the item added to the end of it.
+Since we use functional programming here (mutation), and don't want the original array to be altered, let's just return the deconstructed array with the item added to the end of it.

 ```jsx
 return [...arr, item];